arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/09.image-flashing/content.md

 #### Flashing Mode without Carrier

-Do not worry if *Portenta Breakout* or *Portenta Max Carrier* is not available with you.
-The Portenta X8 can be configured for programming mode using few lines of command inside the Portenta X8's terminal via ADB.
-For this, please use following commands in exact sequence while you are in root environment with root permission.
+If *Portenta Breakout* or *Portenta Max Carrier* is not available to you, the Portenta X8 can be configured for programming mode using a few lines of command inside the Portenta X8's terminal via ADB.
+Please use the following commands in exact sequence while you are in the root environment with root permission.

 ```arduino
 echo 0 > /sys/block/mmcblk2boot0/force_ro